jrbennett/Hybrid/Multiview_List/README.md

 When the app starts, and when changing views it should check local storage and sync the data for the current list.

-## Notes

-I decided that I would use one model and filter the model based on the active category.